 Table~\ref{tab:main_results} summarizes the performance comparison across all datasets.
 Qwen3-8B achieves the best performance across all backbone models.
 Hence, we implement MA-RAG and other baselines using the Qwen3-8B backbone.

 \textbf{Superiority over Test-Time Scaling Baselines.} SC (Self-Consistency) yields a modest improvement over the base model (+1.3 points) by aggregating consensus across multiple reasoning traces in a single round.
-Based on SC, Multi-Refine further enhances performance (+2 points) by allowing the model to self-refine generations across multiple rounds.
-The result shows that scaling inference compute can increase medical reasoning capacity to some extent.
+Building upon the principle of iterative self-improvement, Multi-Refine further enhances performance by 3.3 points over the backbone by allowing the model to self-refine generations across multiple rounds.
+By adaptively assigning collaboration structures of expert teams for debating and refining, MDAgents outperforms the single-expert backbone by 2.8 points.
+These results show that scaling inference compute can increase medical reasoning capacity to some extent.

-Figure~\ref{fig:multi_round} shows the testing-time scaling performance between MA-RAG and the multi-round baseline (Multi-Refine).
-Multi-Refine quickly reaches a performance plateau, revealing the bottleneck of traditional test-time scaling methods that stems from base model's knowledge deficiencies in medical domains.
+Figure~\ref{fig:multi_round} shows the test-time scaling performance between MA-RAG and the multi-round baseline (Multi-Refine).
+Multi-Refine quickly reaches a performance plateau, revealing the bottleneck of traditional test-time scaling methods that stems from the base model's knowledge deficiencies in medical domains.
 In contrast, MA-RAG achieves continuous and substantial gains throughout the iterative process.
-The performance gain is particularly pronounced on harder benchmarks, e.g., a 37\% improvement on MedXpertQA, highlighting our advantage in complex medical reasoning problems.
+The performance gain is particularly pronounced on harder benchmarks, e.g., a 37\% relative improvement on MedXpertQA, highlighting our advantage in complex medical reasoning problems.
 By bridging knowledge gaps via adaptively injecting external evidence, MA-RAG effectively transcends the limits of pure inference scaling methods.